edwinbalani/dotfiles/README.md

   (e.g. `.gitconfig`, `.tmux.conf`)

 - `install/`: contains the installation scripts for the dotfiles.
-They're broken up into multiple files, each of which serve to install a certain 'component'.
+They're broken up into multiple files, each of which serves to install a certain 'component'.

   Many of the components are dependent on the installation of a particular